 Services for Persons with Disabilities

 The library works hard to provide an inclusive environment for all individuals.
-If you need accommodations due to a disability while here in the library, please let us know so that we can help you directly or we'll work with the Student Disability Resource Center to coordinate any accommodations needs.
+If you need accommodations due to a disability while here in the library, please let us know so that we can help you directly or we'll work with the Student Accessibility Resources office to coordinate any accommodations needs.

 Document & Image Enlarger

-The Pace library has a new digital enlarger to assist patrons with visual impairments.
-This device will enlarge and display on screen any item which is placed under the camera.
+The Pace and Emerald Coast libraries have a digital enlarger to assist patrons with visual impairments.
+This device will enlarge and display on-screen any item which is placed under the camera (documents, textbooks, checkbooks, electronics, etc).
 There are several additional high-contrast modes that may be helpful for patrons with some forms of color vision deficiency.
 This machine also has the ability to scan a document or page of text and read it aloud via text-to-speech software.

 Portable High Definition Magnifier

 The Pace library has two Optelec Compact 7 HD magnifiers available for checkout at the Circulation Desk.
 This device is ideal for enlarging any type of material anywhere in the library (it's portable so you can take it to where the materials you're trying to view is located).

 The library has several ADA-compliant Study Carrels available for checkout.
 For semester carrels fill out this form and note that you require an ADA carrel.
 You may also contact the Circulation department by phone at 850-474-2414.